About AV Foundation

 AV Foundation Release Notes describe changes made for iOS 5.

 AV Foundation Release Notes (iOS 4.3) describe changes made for iOS 4.3 and included in OS X 10.7.

 At a Glance

-There are two facets to the AV Foundation framework—API related just to audio, which was available prior to iOS 4; and API introduced in iOS 4 and later.
+There are two facets to the AV Foundation framework—APIs related just to audio, which was available prior to iOS 4; and APIs introduced in iOS 4 and later.
 The older audio-related classes provide easy ways to deal with audio.
-They are described in Multimedia Programming Guide, not in this document.
+They are described in the Multimedia Programming Guide, not in this document.

 You can also configure the audio behavior of your application using